-The thing that truly sets Bissell apart is their products’ pet-friendliness.
-For instance, take the Bissell Crosswave 1785A and the Crosswave Pet Pro 2306A; two amazing wet dry vacs that have impressed the pants off of pet owners across the globe.
-The only question left to answer is which of the two is the better model?
+The thing that truly sets Bissell apart is its product pet-friendliness.
+For instance, take the Bissell Crosswave 1785A and the Crosswave Pet Pro 2306A, two wet-dry vacuums that have impressed the pants off of pet owners across the globe.
+The question is, which of the two models is better?
 Find out in our comparison below!

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.